RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-server/index.md

 ## Modify the homeserver.yaml

 This file is the most complicated of the whole stack.
 The settings in my homeserver.yaml file are extremely personalized, and you may want to personalize your file as well.
-Unfortunately, due to the complexity of the file and the endless possibilities, I will only be able to cover my settings.
+Unfortunately, due to the complexity of the file and the endless possibilities, I will only cover my settings.

 **YOURDOMAIN.COM** needs replaced (e.g., with your domain such as **whitematter.tech**) on *Lines 4, 5, 72, 75, 76, 92, and 95*.